The Complete Guide to Happiness

 As the understanding of our brain grows, so does our thirst for quick fixes.
 For a long time, researchers focused on the feeling of unhappiness.
 Why do people feel unhappy?
 How can we treat it?
+How do you find yourself again when you’re feeling lost?
 The answer turned out to be pharmaceutical drugs, but the drugs only seemed to make people feel ‘less sad’.
 Over the past thirty years, there has been a real shift away from this philosophy.
 A new field known as Positive Psychology now dominates research.
 It reveals an understanding of happiness that no generation has ever known before.
 The brains behind this field of study have proven that people are, in some ways, responsible for their own happiness.
 Thanks to Positive Psychology, we can now independently measure happiness, take control over it, and even train ourselves to feel happy once again.
+Find out here how finding a life coach can help you feel more fulfilled.

 So, what actually is this feeling that we all lust for so much?
 Is it just an emotion or is it a state of mind?
 Is a long and happy life an age-old myth?
 Aristotle, the ancient Greek philosopher, believed that happiness was more than a state of mind.
 You could feel happy, but you could also be happy.
 Aristotle thought this was the result when two key elements of our lives joined together: Hedonia, the feeling of pleasure, and Eudaimonia, having a good life.
 Scientists seem to agree with Aristotle that happiness is a positive mental or emotional state caused by enjoyment and contentment.
 Dr. Seligman, a University of Pennsylvania psychology professor, believes there is also a third key element to Aristotle’s happiness theory: engagement.
 Dr Seligman uses the term ‘engagement’ to represent our work life, family life, friendships and hobbies.
 These are the things that take up most of our time and thoughts.
 These are make us all unique, and, to some degree, the things over which we have control.

-While some scientists may disagree with Aristotle and Dr. Seligman, they all do generally agree that happiness is subjective.
+While some scientists and our online life coaches might disagree with Aristotle and Dr. Seligman, they all do generally agree that happiness is subjective.
 We can all experience happiness, but what actually makes us happy is personal.
 You might get your kicks from advanced yoga workouts, but your friend might think that bending and stretching into human pretzel formations isn’t nearly as much fun as riding roller coasters.
-Your neighbor might find happiness mowing the lawn in the early hours of a summer’s morning, but there’s a good chance that you have another word or two to describe how that “dawn” mowing makes you feel….
+Your neighbor might find happiness mowing the lawn in the early hours of a summer’s morning, but there’s a good chance that you have another word or two to describe how that “dawn” mowing makes you feel.

 It seems that Aristotle was right all those years ago.
 Happiness occurs when you do something you enjoy and when you feel content with your life.
 Happiness drives your mental health, your relationships and your general well-being.
 So, why do you feel unhappy?
 How will you ever be happy again?